- What Is WHOOP?

 Strain Coach provides you with live data — including your strain, heart rate and calories burned — that you can leverage during a workout.
 That way, you can make instant adjustments to your workout activity, based on your recovery.

-Some reviewers are under the impression that the Strain Coach can or should replace a real coach.
+Some reviewers are under the impression that Strain Coach can or should replace a real coach.
 Obviously, that’s an unrealistic expectation — much like it’s unrealistic for a Tesla to operate entirely autonomously.
 Maybe we’ll get there at some point, but we aren’t there yet as of this writing.

 So if WHOOP’s Strain Coach suggests that you push it hard during a workout on a given day, but you know that you have a race coming up, maybe don’t follow the recommendation and use your brain instead.

-Regardless of your desired wakeup time, Sleep Coach also tells you when you should go to bed and when you should wake up for maximal sleep consistency and to achieve 100% of your sleep needs.
+Regardless of your desired wake-up time, Sleep Coach also tells you when you should go to bed and when you should wake up for maximal sleep consistency and to achieve 100% of your sleep needs.

-Based on everything I know about how WHOOP calculates your sleep need (and based on my personal experience), I think you should follow WHOOP’s recommendations.
+Some people get discouraged when WHOOP suggests earlier-than-expected bedtimes or a much higher-than-anticipated sleep need.
+But based on everything I know about how WHOOP calculates your sleep need (and based on my personal experience), I think you should follow WHOOP’s recommendations.

 In many cases, extensive strain and sleep debt cause a much higher sleep need than you might like.
 However, it’s important to reduce your sleep debt by sleeping longer — otherwise, you’ll never reduce it.

-The reason the regular performance assessments are so useful is that they give you an indication of what lifestyle factors have impacted your recovery and sleep scores.
+The reason the regular performance assessments are so useful is that they give you an indication of what lifestyle factors might have impacted your recovery and sleep scores.